Local government in Malaysia

-The local government in Malaysia is the lowest tier of government in Malaysia administered under the states and federal territories which in turn are beneath the federal tier.
+Local government in Malaysia is the third tier of government, administered under states and federal territories which in turn are beneath the federal tier.
 Local governments are generally under the exclusive purview of the state governments as provided in the Constitution of Malaysia, except for local governments in the federal territories.
-The federal Ministry of Local Government Development plays a role in co-ordinating and standardising the practices of local governments across the country.
+The federal Ministry of Housing and Local Government plays a role in coordinating the regulations of local governments across the country.

-Local government has the power to collect taxes (in the form of assessment tax), to create laws and rules (in the form of by-laws) and to grant licenses and permits for any trade in its area of jurisdiction, in addition to providing basic amenities, collecting and managing waste and garbage as well as planning and developing the area under its jurisdiction.